-In 2013, we established a \$25.0 million line of credit with First Republic Bank for funding working capital and other corporate activities.
+In 2014, we increased our line of credit with First Republic Bank for funding working capital and other corporate activities, including, but not limited to, the repurchase of the Company's stock from time to time, to \$50.0 million.
 This facility is secured with certain of our Accounts Receivable outstanding from the date of the agreement and/or restricted cash included in Other Assets on the Unaudited Condensed Consolidated Statements of Financial Condition.
-The interest rate on this facility is the U.S. prime rate.
-The Company drew down \$25.0 million on this facility on April 22, 2014.
+The interest rate on this facility is the U.S. prime rate and the maturity date is June 27, 2015.
+The Company drew down \$45.0 million on this facility on February 5, 2015.
+The amount may be settled, at the Company's option, at any time prior to the maturity date.

 ECB maintains a line of credit with BBVA Bancomer to fund its trading activities on an intra-day and overnight basis.
-The intra-day facility is approximately \$11.5 million and is secured with trading securities when used on an overnight basis.
+The intra-day facility is approximately \$9.8 million and is secured with trading securities when used on an overnight basis.
 No interest is charged on the intra-day facility.
 The overnight facility is charged the Inter-Bank Balance Interest Rate plus 10 basis points and is secured with trading securities.
 There have been no significant monies drawn on ECB's line of credit since August 10, 2006.
 The line of credit is renewable annually.